withastro/docs/src/pages/en/core-concepts/sharing-state.md

 - **They're lightweight.** Nanostores ship the bare minimum JS you'll need (less than 1 KB) with zero dependencies.
 - **They're framework-agnostic.** This means sharing state between Preact, Svelte, and Vue should be seemless!
 Astro is built on flexibility, so we love solutions that offer a similar developer experience no matter your preference.

 Still, there are a number of alternatives you can explore.
-These might include:
+These include:
 - [Svelte's built-in stores](https://svelte.dev/tutorial/writable-stores)
 - [Solid signals](https://www.solidjs.com/docs/latest) outside of a component context
 - [Sending custom browser events](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events) between components